groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/outlook-to-ppt.md

     format:
         # format loop
         - icon: "far fa-file-OUTLOOK"
-          title: " About Email File Formats"
+          title: " About OUTLOOK File Format"
           content: |
-            Have you ever come across Email file formats and failed to open it?
-You have come to the right place, we are going to explain what Email file formats are and what are the recommended software that can open or use them.
-Email file formats are used by email applications to store their various data including email messages, attachments, folders, address books etc. Email file formats are mainly associated with Outlook Express Email Message file.
-Additional types of files may also be using the Email file extension.
-There are several common file types used with regards to email.
-Below is the list of the most popular file formats used by various email clients to store e-mail messages and other related data.
+            Outlook Data Files are created and used by Microsoft Outlook to store messages, contacts, calendars, and other account information.

           link: "https://docs.fileformat.com/email/"

     format:
         # format loop
-        - icon: "far fa-file-powerpoint-o"
+        - icon: "far fa-file-powerpoint"
           title: " About PPT File Format"
           content: |
             A file with PPT extension represents PowerPoint file that consists of a collection of slides for displaying as SlideShow.
 It specifies the Binary File Format used by Microsoft PowerPoint 97-2003.
 A PPT file can contain several different types of information such as text, bulleted points, images, multimedia and other embedded OLE objects.
 Microsoft came up with newer file format for PowerPoint, known as PPTX, from 2007 onwards that is based on Office OpenXML and is different from this binary file format.
-Several other application programs such as OpenOffice Impress and Apple Keynote can also create PPT files.

           link: "https://docs.fileformat.com/presentation/ppt/"